Rashad Robinson: Media appearances and recognition

 From 2010 to 2014, Robinson was selected as one of "The Root 100," a list of emerging and influential African Americans under the age of 45.

 Robinson regularly appears in the media, including NPR, MSNBC, CNN, PBS, and BET.
 He has a monthly column in the US edition of The Guardian.
 His editorials have been published by The New York Times, Huffington Post, The Washington Post, and USA Today.

 In March 2015, Ebony magazine called Robinson one of several "breakthrough leaders who have stepped up and are moving forward in the perpetual fight for justice."
 In May 2015, Huffington Post included Robinson in a series highlighting "some of the people and issues that will shape the world in the next decade."
 The same month, Robinson received an honorary doctoral degree from St. Mary's College of Maryland.

 On September 25, 2020, Robinson was named as one of the 25 members of the "Real Facebook Oversight Board", an independent monitoring group over Facebook.

 Personal life

 Robinson grew up in Riverhead, Long Island, and graduated from Riverhead High School in 1997.
-He began practicing activism as a high school student when he led a protest against a local convenience store that barred students from entering the store during their lunch break.
+At high school he led a protest against a local convenience store that barred students from entering during their lunch break.
 He also became involved with the NAACP while in high school.

 Robinson attended Marymount University where he obtained a bachelor's degree in political science.
+In 2022, he received an honorary doctorate from Georgetown University as part of the graduating class of 2020.

 Robinson lives in New York City.